Call (760) 424-2257

 The immediate perks felt upon adopting this lifestyle are numerous.
 Self-reliance, independence and a touch of rebellious spirit sink in quickly.
 Never paying an electric bill, having a low monthly overhead and the feeling of embracing a simpler way of life have been incredibly rewarding.

 The first notable difference in making the decision to live tiny and go effectively off the grid is that all of the sudden money isn't pouring out the way it once did.
 Our lower cost of living had allowed us to build up our savings again.
 After I got back to work, I was now saving money fast.
 This was when my wife and I formulated a new plan.
 What if we saved up and bought land of our own?
 We found ourselves in a unique position as we began to consider the idea of buying land, docking our tiny house there and then building a permanent home for our family.

 It was with great excitement when we were fortunate to find the perfect spot to pursue this endeavor.
 Living rent free on our land would allow us a unique opportunity to build a permanent home having now been unburdened of high monthly overhead.
+The day that we moved our Spartan to the land that we now owned was probably one of the greatest days of my life.
+We chose the path of being Owner / Builders rather than simply hire a contractor.

 If our story has resonated with you and you are interested learning more about our Spartan tiny home, please feel free to reach out.
 We know that whoever buys our Spartan will find it to be a unique and rewarding experience.
 Call (760) 424-2257 for more information.